How it works

 Watchlists & Alerts

 Stay ahead of the market with watchlists and price alerts.
-Free users have no watchlists.
+Free and Plus users have no watchlists.
 Pro subscribers get up to 5.
 Elite subscribers get unlimited watchlists with advanced alert triggers.

 Taxes